-In all sorts of corners of life we now assume that it is wrong to not treat others well.
-For example, in the U.S. we no longer have separate entrances based on the color of your skin.
-Buildings make allowances for physical limitations and a recent news story said that more people have developed a tolerance for the religion of others.
+We assume that it is wrong not to treat others with kindness in all corners of life.
+For example, in the U.S., we no longer have separate entrances based on your skin color.
+Buildings make allowances for physical limitations, and a recent news story said that more people had developed a tolerance for others’ religion.

-The majority of people without financial problems love a little debtor voyeurism and to witness the financial misery of others.
+The majority of people without financial problems love a little debtor voyeurism and witness others’ financial misery.
 It’s like watching the train wreck through cracks in your fingers as you hold your hand over your eyes.
-You don’t want to watch but you do.
+You don’t want to watch, but you do.

-Imagine if suicide was like debt and when you were contemplating killing yourself your creditors kept calling you and say things like “you are a loser” or “just do it and good riddance”?
-That’s some pretty cruel mojo isn’t it?
+Imagine if suicide was like debt, and when you were contemplating killing yourself, your creditors kept calling you and say things like “you are a loser” or “just do it and good riddance”?
+That’s some pretty cruel mojo.
 Maybe we should call the overweight kid that is depressed and yell, “fatty, fatty” into the phone.
-But I doubt that would be kind or beneficial at all.
+Now that is some intense and insensitive cruelty.

-So why is it when people are in financial trouble that we can’t wrap our arms around them and treat them with care, compassion and respect.
+Why is it when people are in financial trouble that we can’t wrap our arms around them and treat them with care, compassion, and respect?
 We should.
 We all should.

-I can’t think of any time that I’ve ever seen someone post a sign in their front yard that says, “Hi Y’all we’re so broke we can’t afford to live here anymore and we are getting kicked out.”
-Actually, what I’ve seen more of are foreclosed homes with everything left behind, including wedding pictures and the belongs of evicted people left by the side of the road for passerby’s to pick through.
+I can’t think of any time that I’ve ever seen someone post a sign in their front yard that says, “Hi Y’all, we’re so broke we can’t afford to live here anymore, and we are getting kicked out.”
+Actually, what I’ve seen more of are foreclosed homes with everything left behind, including wedding pictures and the belongings of evicted people left by the side of the road for passerby’s to pick through.
 Ashamed people flee.

-The emotional pain of being in debt robs ourselves of our own dignity and the rest of society does almost nothing to help cradle the debtor with love and compassion to soften the blow and easy the journey.
+The emotional pain of being in debt robs us of our own dignity.
+The rest of society does almost nothing to help cradle the debtor with love and compassion to soften the blow and ease the journey.

-Debtor’s are losers.
-Debtor’s are rejects.
-Debtor’s are liars.
-Debtor’s a failures.
-And all of those statements are uttered every day by people and none of them are true.
-Instead they are like the school yard shouts of the insensitive bully that leaves scars for life on fragile minds.
+Debtors are losers.
+Debtors are rejects.
+Debtors are liars.
+Debtors are a failure.
+And all of those statements are uttered every day by people, and none of them are true.
+Instead, they are like the insensitive bully’s schoolyard shouts that leave scars for life on fragile minds.

-Debtors do have a duty to find a solution to make the pain and misery they are living through, change.
+Debtors do have a duty to find a solution to make the pain and misery through change.
 But that can be like asking someone with a bad back to run a marathon.
-It can happen but with a little help and support.

-Being in debt is a thing but being a debtor is personal and debtors deserve to be treated with dignity and compassion while they are helped towards a solution.
+Being in debt is a thing, but being a debtor is personal, and debtors deserve to be treated with dignity and compassion while helping towards a solution.